Composers Datebook®

 Synopsis

-In 1797, Graupner’s itchy feet took him to Charleston, South Carolina, where he met and married a pretty English actress and opera singer.
+In 1797, Graupner’s itchy feet took him to Charleston, South Carolina, where he met and married an English actress and opera singer.
 The couple moved to Boston and became active in the musical life there.
 Graupner opened a music store, importing from Europe both those newfangled fortepianos and the latest in sheet music.
-In 1810, he became the first president of Boston’s Philharmonic Society, and in 1815 helped organize that city’s Handel and Haydn Society—a performing organization that still exists today.
+In 1810, he became the first president of Boston’s Philharmonic Society, and in 1815 helped organize that city’s Handel and Haydn Society — a performing organization that still exists today.

 Music Played in Today's Program